birkenkrahe/cc/org/0_overview_practice_notes.md

     -   when you are in `c:/Users/JohnSmith/` because your name is John Smith, then `cd Downloads` will bring you to `c:/Users/JohnSmith/Downloads`.

+    The `eshell` buffer window that we opened at the end of session was nothing but a command line inside Emacs.

 2.  **GCC**:We checked if the GCC compiler is installed or not: `gcc --version` tests that without any extra trouble.
 At the end, we used `gcc`